Pearl Jam (album): Recording

 Pearl Jam's contract with Epic Records had ended in 2003, but the band was not ready to release an album without label backing.
 Independent label Epitaph Records was considered, but the band wanted a company that would guarantee a wide release.
 Manager Kelly Curtis signed a one-record deal with J Records - which ironically during production became, like Epic, a subsidiary of Sony Music after said company merged with J's parent company BMG.
 J had approached Pearl Jam as early as 2001, and had its first experiments with the band issuing the live album Live at Benaroya Hall in 2004.
 Vedder said J was picked as they searched for "somebody who'll allow us to be who we are and respects how we do things" and contributed with the "facilitation of getting the music out there".
-Gossard added the label did not input any time or creative constraints upon the band - " We didn't play them much music until it was basically done, and they were pleased.
+Gossard added the label did not input any time or creative constraints upon the band—"We didn't play them much music until it was basically done, and they were pleased.
 They weren't expecting us to do something that was unnatural for us."

 Music and lyrics

 A number of critics cited the album as a return to the band's roots.
-Stephen Thomas Erlewine of Allmusic said, "Nearly 15 years after Ten, Pearl Jam finally returned to the strengths of their debut with 2006's Pearl Jam, a sharply focused set of impassioned hard rock."
+AllMusic critic Stephen Thomas Erlewine said, "Nearly 15 years after Ten, Pearl Jam finally returned to the strengths of their debut with 2006's Pearl Jam, a sharply focused set of impassioned hard rock."
 Vedder said, "It's easily the best stuff we've done but also some of the hardest stuff.
 It's very aggressive, because again, it's kind of a product of what it's like to be an American these days.
 It's pretty aggressive, especially when you turn it loud."
 Gossard added that after many experimental albums, Pearl Jam was "like a coming together again in terms of accepting our natural strengths and also incorporating the best of our experiments".

 The album begins with a number of up-tempo songs before expanding to a variety of tempos for its second half.
 Vedder attributed the faster and more aggressive songs to the band writing a lot of material that kept getting pared down, with the band leaving behind mid-tempo songs, while Ament suggested that it was because of the band balancing recording and touring which resulted in "physicality ... from being out on the road."
 The band attempted to create an environment in which McCready and drummer Matt Cameron could play much as they do live.
-Ament said that there was "a lot of honing of the guitars and vocals in the middle and toward the end," which resulted in the album sounding "more polished."
+Ament said that there was "a lot of honing of the guitars and vocals in the middle and toward the end", which resulted in the album sounding "more polished".
 On the overall feeling of the album, Ament said, "The band playing in a room—that came across.
 There's a kind of immediacy to the record, and that's what we were going for."